 - Flaky sea salt Add to list

-- Basil leaves or arugula leaves for garnish Add to list
+- Basil leaves or arugula leaves, for garnish Add to list

-Bring a medium saucepan of water to boil and add the vinegar.
+Bring a saucepan of water to boil and add vinegar.
 Turn the heat down to just a simmer.
-Crack the eggs into a small bowl, then add them carefully to the water to poach for 2 to 3 minutes, until the white is set but the yolk is still runny.
+Crack eggs into a small bowl, then add them carefully to the water to poach for 2 to 3 minutes, until the white is set but the yolk is still runny.

 Place a tomato slice on top of the scallion oil on each slice of bread, followed by a poached egg.
-Drape the sliced prosciutto on top, then sprinkle sea salt.
+Drape sliced prosciutto on top, then sprinkle with sea salt.
 Drizzle with more scallion oil, then garnish with basil or arugula leaves.
 Serve immediately while the egg yolk is still warm.

 Each serving: 290 cal, 19g fat (4g sat), 225mg chol, 590mg sodium, 16g carb, 3g fiber, 15g protein